Quick answer

 What is the most famous street food in Oaxaca?

-Tlayudas are Oaxaca's most iconic street food — large, thin, crispy tortillas topped with bean paste, asiento (unrefined pork lard), Oaxacan cheese, and grilled meats like tasajo or chorizo.
-Often called "Mexican pizza," tlayudas are best enjoyed late at night from charcoal-fired stalls.
-Memelas and empanadas de amarillo are the other two essentials.
+Tlayudas are Oaxaca's most iconic street food — large, thin, crispy tortillas topped with bean paste, asiento (unrefined pork lard), Oaxacan cheese, and grilled meats like tasajo (dried beef) or chorizo.
+Often called 'Mexican pizza,' tlayudas are best enjoyed late at night from charcoal-fired street stalls.
+Memelas (thick grilled corn cakes with toppings) and empanadas de amarillo (yellow mole-filled corn empanadas) are the other two essential Oaxacan street foods.

 Where is the best place to eat street food in Oaxaca City?

-Mercado 20 de Noviembre is the epicenter, famous for its Pasillo de Humo (Smoke Alley).
+Mercado 20 de Noviembre is the epicenter of Oaxacan street food, famous for its Pasillo de Humo (Smoke Alley) where vendors grill tasajo, chorizo, and cecina over charcoal.
 The neighboring Mercado Benito Juárez and Central de Abasto are also essential.
-For specific stalls, Tlayudas La Chinita (late night), Tacos del Carmen (lunch), and Empanadas del Carmen (evening) are the most consistently recommended.
+For specific stalls, Tlayudas La Chinita (late night), Tacos del Carmen (lunch), and Empanadas del Carmen (evening) are the most consistently recommended across travel forums.

 How much does street food cost in Oaxaca?